NidhiSahu2/Nidhi/README.md

 my profile
 # Nidhi
 my profile
-Welcome to Shreya's Repository! 👋
+Welcome to Nidhi sahu's Repository! 👋
 Hey there!
 I'm Nidhi, and this is my personal GitHub repository—a place where my code, experiments, and ideas reside.
 Welcome to my coding journey!

 About Me ℹ️